Green Buildings Construction Materials Trading License in Dubai

 Eco-certified flooring materials

-The licence permits import, export, re-export, and local distribution of these materials, making it a versatile instrument for businesses operating across the full supply chain.
+The license permits import, export, re-export, and local distribution of these materials, making it a versatile instrument for businesses operating across the full supply chain.

 The Dubai and UAE Market Context